Credit Hour Policy

 LLC Scholastic Assistants

-One unit of credit...From Communication Studies VISTA and USDtv, standard practices are unclear.
+One unit of credit hour...From Communication Studies VISTA and USDtv, standard practices are unclear.

 Online and Hybrid Courses